flywheel-apps/nyu_rotator_cuff_gear_suite/gears/gather_cases/README.md

 The `gather-cases` gear is executed without inputs and configuration parameters.

-NOTE: This gear assumes that you are running it from within the "Master Project".
+NOTE: This gear assumes that you are running it from within a "Master Project".
 Attempting to execute this gear from within a reader project will fail.

 ### Expected Output